RafalWilinski/edge-graphql-dynamodb-api/README.md

 # Serverless GraphQL @ Edge + Global DynamoDB Tables

+Why?
+Mostly for fun.
+I don't see too many practical use cases for such setup.
+Lambda@Edges aren't suitable for a lot of cases due to limited memory and CPU, so they are *slow*.
+If you need a globally available website with dynamic content, you should consider going with JAMStack served via CloudFront, Vercel or Cloudflare.

+## Features

 - Globally and highly available
 - GraphQL Server at each of Edge locations using Lambda@Edge + CloudFront
 - Globally replicated DynamoDB Tables